 Sorting by range, much like installing a filter, is a great way to quickly organize your data; both numerically and alphabetically.
-I will show you how to do so in just a few easy steps.
+In google sheets, you can sort ranges in all sorts of ways, and I will show you how to sort data in just a few easy steps.

 First, highlight the cells that you wish to sort and then open the "Data" menu.